dbalabka/php-enumeration/README.md

     }
     ```

-Declaration rules that developer should follow:
+Declaration rules that the developer should follow:
 1. The resulting Enumeration class should be marked as `final`.
-Abstract classes should be used to share functional between
+Abstract classes should be used to share functionality between
 multiple Enumeration classes.
    > ...Allowing subclassing of enums that define members would lead to a violation of some important invariants of types and instances.
    > On the other hand, it makes sense to allow sharing some common behavior between a group of enumerations...
    > (from [Python Enum documentation](https://docs.python.org/3/library/enum.html#restricted-enum-subclassing))
 2. Constructor should always be declared as non-public (`private` or `protected`) to avoid unwanted class instantiation.
 3. Implementation is based on assumption that all class static properties are elements of Enum.
 If there is a need to declare
-any static property that isn't Enum element than you should override `\Dbalabka\Enumeration::getStaticVars()` method.
+any static property that isn't an Enum element then you should override the `\Dbalabka\Enumeration::getStaticVars()` method.
-4. Method `Dbalabka\Enumeration::initialize()` should be called after each Enumeration class declaration.
-Please use
+4. The method `Dbalabka\Enumeration::initialize()` should be called after each Enumeration class declaration.
+Please use the
 [vladimmi/construct-static](https://github.com/vladimmi/construct-static) custom loader to avoid boilerplate code.

 ## Usage